What Is Mediation?

-Separating Together attorneys are not only experienced mediators, but several of them have also taught mediation and served as coaches and evaluators for new mediators.
-We work with you and your spouse to create a solution that works for both of you.
+Separating Together attorneys are not only experienced mediators, but most also teach and serve as coaches for new mediators.
+We will work with you and your spouse to help you determine if mediation is the right

 way to create a solution for both of you.